MidnightDreamerX17/skill20/Rules.md

 Triple-Wielding gives a bonus of +2 to attack accuracy, while Quadruple-Wielding gives a bonus of +3.

 ## Status Definitions

+**Attribute Damage / Ability Damage / Ability Drain** - The character's attribute functions at a lower number.

 **Blinded** - The character cannot see.
 The character takes a -2 penalty to Armor Class, loses the Dexterity bonus to AC (if any), moves at half speed, and takes a -4 penalty on most Strength-based and Dexterity-based skill checks.
 All checks and activities that rely on vision (such as reading and visual searching checks) automatically fail.
 The character has a penalty of -10 to attack accuracy as well.